robinforsling/dtt/README.md

-# dtt
+# Decentralized Target Tracking

-Code and material related to PhD thesis: The Dark Side of Decentralized Target Tracking
+Source code and other material related to PhD thesis

+*The Dark Side of Decentralized Target Tracking: Unknown Correlations and Communication Constraints*